-For most of this year, BJs Wholesale was the best simple option for saving on Disney gift cards.
+For a long time BJs Wholesale was the best simple option for saving on Disney gift cards.
 They sold $100 Disney gift cards for $94.99.
 Plus, they were paying out through cashback portals like Mr. Rebates at 3%.
 This put your total discount before credit card rewards at approximately 8%.
 Anytime you can cut 8% off the cost of an expensive Disney vacation, it’s a good day.

 No More Portals

-In August, new purchases at BJs through cash back portals stopped paying.
+Then, new purchases at BJs through cash back portals stopped paying.
 While it was uncertain whether this was temporary or not, this change has unfortunately continued.
 We typically used either Mr. Rebates or TopCashback, which offered 3% and 2% respectively.
-Neither has paid out since August.
+Neither has paid out in quite a while.

 BJs Raises Their Prices

 Next, BJs increased their price on the $100 Disney gift card from $94.99 to $95.99.
 This decreased the discount from 5% to 4%.
 BJs still offers free shipping but this increase in price starts to add up when you spend thousands on a Disney vacation.